intermine/internships/index.md

 ## Get started

-The "[How to apply](guidance/students-applying/)" section has details on how to apply for GSoC with InterMine.
+Review the [Application advice for students](guidance/students-applying/) section, which has details on how to apply for GSoC with InterMine.

 ## Contribute to InterMine! (outside of GSoC)